The Rust Performance Book

 Release Builds

-The single most important Rust performance tip is simple but easy to
+The single most important build configuration choice is simple but easy to

-overlook: make sure you are using a release build rather than a debug build
+overlook: make sure you are using a release build rather than a dev build

 when you want high performance.
-This is most often done by specifying the
+This is usually done by specifying the

 --release